MicrosoftDocs/customer-insights/ci-docs/audience-insights/custom-models.md

    > ![Configure a workflow](media/intelligence-screen2-updated.png "Configure a workflow")

 1. In the **Model Output Parameters** step, set the following properties:
-   - Machine Learning Studio Classic
+   - Machine Learning Studio (classic)
       1. Enter the output **Entity name** you want web service output results to flow into.
    - Azure Machine Learning
       1. Enter the output **Entity name** you want pipeline output results to flow into.
       1. Select the **Output data store parameter name** of your batch pipeline from the dropdown.
       1. Select the **Output Path parameter name** of your batch pipeline from the dropdown.

       > [!div class="mx-imgBorder"]
       > ![Model Output Parameter Pane](media/intelligence-screen3-outputparameters.png "Model Output Parameter Pane")